ohmp/james-project/src/adr/0036-eventbus.md

 ## Context

 James mailbox uses an event driven architecture.
+It means every meaningful action on mailboxes or messages triggers an event for any component to react to that event.
 MailboxListeners allow executing actions upon mailbox events.
 They could be used for a wide variety of purposes, like enriching mailbox managers features or enabling user notifications upon concurrent mailboxes operations.